-FLOCKS INFECTED WITH TARGETED SEROVARS (SE/ST including monophasic ST):.
+FLOCKS INFECTED WITH TARGETED SEROVARS (SE/ST):.

-The owner of the infected holding or the owner's representative will be served with an official restriction notice in writing issued by the CVO.
-Restriction measures will apply with immediate effect.
+The owner of the infected holding or the owner's representative will be served with a test report issued by the cVO limiting movement of infected flock only for slaughter.
 There is to be no movement of infected animals between houses and out of the holding until slaughter.
-The movement document prior to slaughter is issued by the Animal Health Unit of the CA. The entry of vehicles and personnel on the infected holding is to be restricted and strict biosecurity measures (protective clothing, boots, the use of foot baths and disinfection pits for vehicles) have to be respected to avoid spreading of infection out of the holding and between different houses located on the same holding.
-The relevant slaughterhouse and OV are informed of the out come of the result by the CA, when analysis has been carried out by the CA. Otherwise the operator is obliged to inform the CA and the slaughterhouse immediately on positive findings for the targeted serovars.
-The restriction measures are lifted after all the infected flock are slaughtered and cleaning of the house has been verified by the CA to have been effective, following microbiological analysis.
-The Animal Health Unit of the CA will only issue permit for restocking once if no Salmonella spp. is isolated from official samples taken after disinfection of the infected house / houses.
+The movement document prior to slaughter is issued by the Animal Health Unit of the CA. The entry of vehicles and personnel on the infected holding is to be restricted and strict biosecurity measures (protective clothing, boots, the use of foot baths and disinfection pits for vehicles) have to be respected to avoid spreading of infection out of the holding and between different houses.
+The relevant slaughterhouse and oV are informed.
+After slaughter of the infected flock are slaughtered.
+Cleaning of the house has to be verified by the CA to have been effective, following microbiological analysis.
+The Animal Health & Welfare Unit of the CA will only issue permit for re-stocking if no salmonella spp. is isolated from official samples taken after disinfection of the infected house / houses.

 An SOP to outline slaughter procedures and management of such carcasses and of results from analysis of slaughtered infected flocks, has been compiled to guarantee reduction of spread of the zoonoses.
 The birds are caught and placed in clean crates.
 The crates are provided by the slaughterhouse and strict protocols of washing and disinfection after use has to be carried out.
 The OV has to record on a checklist that a number of precautions and conditions are in accordance to the SOP and HACCP plan of slaughterhouse.
 The slaughter batch of infected flock have to be slaughtered or at the end of a slaughter day or on their own, without other birds from other flocks being slaughtered afterwards.
 The OV and auxiliaries are responsible for checking the food chain information document supplied by the operator and verify this with the information received from the CA. The OV and auxilliaries will then follow the slaughtering procedure which will be in accordance to Community legislation on food hygiene.
 Weight readings will be recorded to have a total net live weight of the poultry slaughtered.
 The total number of birds slaughtered is also recorded.
 Cleaning and disinfection after slaughter has to be carried out with utmost care.